MyrenRajh/Website/about/index.md

 *Richards Bay, KwaZulu-Natal, South Africa*

-- Worked under the supervision of a Senior Reliability Engineer at South32 Hillside
+- Worked under the supervision of a Senior Reliability Engineer at South32 Hillside Aluminium
 - Helped developed maintenance plans and solutions for refurbishing under-maintained equipment such as molten liquid aluminium furnaces.
 - Assisted with the procurement of equipment of the Casthouse and Logistics departments